people-os/support-shift-scheduler/README.md

 The current version of the solver also includes the following functionality that was not recorded in the blog post:

-* **Onboarding of new agents:** Once newly hired engineers have been with balena for a few months, they are onboarded to support.
-This involves scheduling them for two 4-hour onboarding shifts per week for 2 weeks, during which they are mentored by one of a selected group of senior support agents.
-These onboarding shifts are additional to the default number of parallel tracks, and require their own set of solver constraints.
-See the "Usage" section below for more detail on how to configure this.
-* **Configuration for other support rotations:** Initially, we only used the scheduler for our regular balena.io support rotation, but we have extended its use to also scheduled other channels, i.e. our SRE on-call rotation, and the rotation for engineers providing support to the team for our internal software.
+* **Configuration for other support rotations:** Initially, we only used the scheduler for our regular balena.io support rotation, but we have extended its use to also scheduled other channels, i.e. our SRE on-call rotation (`devOps`), and the rotation for engineers providing support to the team for our internal software (`productOS`).
 The `json` configurations for these channels are maintained in the [./helper_scripts/options](./helper_scripts/options) folder.
 * **Configurable tracks:** Previously, we had 2 agents on support at any given time during our support hours.
 However, we have since included the flexibility to configure "tracks" as needed, in the [./helper_scripts/options](./helper_scripts/options) folder.
 For example, our balena.io support rotation includes one layer of agents from 6 am to 3 am UK time, another layer from 8 am to 8 pm, and a third layer from noon until 5 pm.
 The SRE rotation, on the other hand, has a single agent on duty at all times.
+* **Onboarding of new agents:** Once newly hired engineers have been with balena for a few months, they are onboarded to balena.io support.
+This involves scheduling them for two 4-hour onboarding shifts per week for 2 weeks, during which they are mentored by one of a selected group of senior support agents.
+These onboarding shifts are additional to the default number of parallel tracks, and require their own set of solver constraints.
+See the "Usage" section below for more detail on how to configure this.

 The core of the algorithm is a constraint solver, and we currently use the [Google OR-tools CP-SAT solver](https://developers.google.com/optimization/cp/cp_solver), which is well suited to [scheduling optimisation](<https://developers.google.com/optimization/scheduling/job_shop>).